Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 This spice is used in many cuisines around the world, but did you know that many consider ginger a superfood?
 It has antioxidant characteristics, and it can also combat inflammation.
 Additionally, it can act as an analgesic, which may help in alleviating pain and discomfort (x).

 Aside from adding this spice to your foods, you can take a supplement in the form of extract powder.
-The suggested dosage is around 1,000 mg per day.
+The suggested dosage for ginger is around 1,000 mg per day.
 It is vital to consume it with plenty of water, or it may lead to heartburn.

 Rooibos tea originates from South Africa, and it has significant antioxidant and anti-inflammatory characteristics.
 It can also promote digestion and assist in dealing with allergies.
 Since it has a beneficial effect on the skin, rooibos tea may assist in soothing rashes caused by HFMD.